 In urban environments, human activities can alter multiple mechanisms that influence patterns of scale-dependent biodiversity.
-First, people are agents of dispersal, often moving a few species across habitat patches, potentially homogenizing species assemblages in highly human controlled patches (de Barros Ruas et al. 2022).
+First, people are agents of dispersal, often moving a few species across habitat patches, potentially homogenizing species assemblages in highly human-controlled patches (de Barros Ruas et al.,).
 Second, humans can greatly influence species birth and death rates in urban ecosystems compared to remnant natural habitats.
-People place, or eliminate, species on the landscape, facilitating patterns of coexistence, but side-step natural rates of birth and death, as well as patterns of dispersal.
-Third, humans can alter the heterogeneity of habitats, either directly by altering soil and light conditions in urban habitats, or indirectly, by building in certain parts of landscapes, while leaving other parts of the landscapes (e.g., more topographically complex habitats) less built.
-By increasing rates of dispersal, favoring demographic traits of certain species, and/or reducing the degree of habitat heterogeneity, we might expect b-diversity to be lower in urban environments (i.e., more homogenized; McKinney 2006; Lokatis and Jeschke 2022), and thus the scaling between α and γ diversity to be low.
+People place or eliminate species on the landscape, facilitating patterns of coexistence but side-step natural rates of birth and death, as well as patterns of dispersal.
+Third, humans can alter the heterogeneity of habitats, either directly by altering soil and light conditions in urban habitats or indirectly by building in certain parts of landscapes while leaving other parts of the landscapes (e.g., more topographically complex habitats) less built.
+By increasing rates of dispersal, favoring demographic traits of certain species, and/or reducing the degree of habitat heterogeneity, we might expect β-diversity to be lower in urban environments (i.e., more homogenized; McKinney 2006; Lokatis and Jeschke 2022), and thus the scaling between α and γ diversity to be low.
 However, because human activities might decouple species demographic rates from local conditions (i.e., reduced competition, reduced enemies), and habitat heterogeneity might be higher in some cases, it is also possible that β-diversity can be higher in urban environments (i.e., more differentiated; Socolar et al. 2016).
 Ultimately, the influence of urban environments on patterns of scale-dependent biodiversity will depend on the interplay between human influence on rates of dispersal, birth and death rates, and habitat heterogeneity (Moquet and Loreau 2003, Thompson et al 2020).

 Despite the potential mechanisms, no clear pattern has been found (REFS).
-This is possibly, in part, because quantifications of beta-diversity do not always capture the expected patterns.
-This is because quantifications of beta-diversity, like other measures of diversity (a and g), is strongly influenced by sampling processes, and in particular, the number of individuals in a given sample, as well as the relative abundances of species in the sample (e.g., Chase et al. 2018, McGlinn et al. 2019, Engel et al. 2021).
-That is, beta-diversity can be higher or lower from one landscape to the next, not just because of (i) non-random differences in species composition across sites, as is typically assumed, but also because of (ii) differences in the total numbers of individuals in a landscape (e.g., landscapes with fewer individuals can have higher beta-diversity than otherwise identical landscapes with more individuals), or (iii) differences in the relative abundances of species in a landscape (e.g., landscapes with more even communities will have higher beta-diversity than landscapes with less even communities).
+This is possible, in part, because quantifications of β-diversity do not always capture the expected patterns.
+This is because quantifications of β-diversity, like other measures of diversity (α and γ), are strongly influenced by sampling processes, and in particular, the number of individuals in a given sample, as well as the relative abundances of species in the sample (e.g., Chase et al. 2018, McGlinn et al. 2019, Engel et al. 2021).
+That is, β-diversity can be higher or lower from one landscape to the next, not just because of (i) non-random differences in species composition across sites, as is typically assumed, but also because of (ii) differences in the total numbers of individuals in a landscape (e.g., landscapes with fewer individuals can have higher β-diversity than otherwise identical landscapes with more individuals), or (iii) differences in the relative abundances of species in a landscape (e.g., landscapes with more even communities will have higher β-diversity than landscapes with less even communities).